Flagdev00x/Docs/tutorials/fusecash.md

 Remember to always backup your recovery phrase through the in-app security feature.

 {% hint style="info" %}
-**Backup your recovery phrase in fuse.cash wallet by navigating to 'Account' -&gt; 'Protect your wallet' -&gt; 'Back up' .**
+**Backup your recovery phrase in flag.cash wallet by navigating to 'Account' -&gt; 'Protect your wallet' -&gt; 'Back up' .**
 {% endhint %}

 In the event your phone is broken, stolen, lost or the app is accidentally deleted, your wallet can always be restored on a different phone using the recovery phrase.
 There is no reset or recovery process, so if you lose your phrase, you lose your funds!